IACP Technology Center

 World Innovation Conference: The Future of Law Enforcement Information Management

-IACP, together with a variety of international law enforcement professional associations and European partners, host the first World Innovation Conference: The Future of Law Enforcement Information Management.
-WICLEIM2014 on June 10-12, 2014, in Amsterdam, the Netherlands.
-An overview of the conference and results can be found here.
+On June 10-12, 2014, the IACP, together with the Canadian Association of Chiefs of Police (CACP), Canadian Interoperability Technology Interest Group (CITG), Dutch National Police, European Network for Law Enforcement Technology Services (ENLETS), Federal Police of Belgium, Hague Security Delta, Royal Marechaussee Netherlands (KMar) and other international law enforcement partners, hosted the first World Innovation Conference: The Future of Law Enforcement Information Management in Amsterdam, the Netherlands.
+An overview of the conference and results can be found HERE.

 Law Enforcement Information Management (LEIM) Section